-Lessonbee™ offers best in class learning management, assignment management, and performance support features alongside workflows that are compatible with technology-enabled classrooms.
-Teachers can create and share online lessons featuring interactive assessments; add elearning in SCORM, AICC, xAPI, CMI5 and Smart Sparrow LTI formats; upload video, add YouTube videos, and record video.
-Our cloud-based solution seamlessly integrates into classrooms making it easy for teachers to adopt digital learning.
+Effective teachers use Lessonbee® to improve preparation, increase classroom instruction time, and build student accountability.
+Teachers can create and share lessons and resources; add elearning in SCORM, AICC, xAPI, cmi5 and Smart Sparrow LTI formats; and upload videos or add videos from YouTube.
+Our cloud-based solution seamlessly integrates into technology-enabled classrooms making it easy for teachers to adopt digital learning.

 Lessonbee provides a digital health and sex education curriculum that uses social media, conversation, and storytelling to help middle and high school students identify responsible choices that will shape their future.
 Our curriculum provides a turnkey option for schools to implement a health education program that meets the technology expectations of today’s learners, ease of use required by teachers, security and integration demands of school districts, and NYC, NYS and national standards requirements.
 Our lessons can be used by teachers employing blended learning or flipped learning strategies, and by organizations offering credit recovery.Read More

 View reports on enrollment, grades, homework, quizzes, tasks, and reflections, and track progress to mastery in an intuitive dashboard.

 Add learning objects to your class from the marketplace - including adaptive courseware - or upload your own learning content.

 Combine learning content to create your own classes, modules, units, lessons and individualized learning plans (ILPs).